BMW 3 Series (E90): Sales

 First marketed in March 2005, the car quickly became BMW Group's best-selling car worldwide, and by the end of the year 229,900 vehicles had been delivered.

 The BMW E90 series was the best-selling luxury car in Canada and the United States.
 The 2006 E90 marked the 15th consecutive year that the 3 Series was named on Car and Driver's 10Best.

 Units sold according to BMW's annual reports:

 Motorsports

 BMW WTCC works driver Andy Priaulx won the 2006 and 2007 World Touring Car Championships in the 320si E90, and four other drivers achieved over 35 wins in the championship.

 The E90 320si was used by several teams in the British Touring Car Championship (BTCC).
 The 2009 BTCC Drivers Championship was won by Colin Turkington using the E90 320si.

+The transmission is 5-speed H-pattern manual, while the 6-speed sequential was optional.
+In 2010, some WTCC drivers used a 6-speed sequential, while the other WTCC drivers had an optional 5-speed h-pattern manual gearbox.

 The E92 Art Car entered the 2010 24 Hours of Le Mans race, with Andy Priaulx (GB), Dirk Müller (DE) and Dirk Werner (DE) driving the number 79 car which failed to complete the race.